-At Weight Loss Institute of Arizona we perform revision weight loss surgery for Phoenix, Tucson, Scottsdale, Mesa, Tempe, Arrowhead and other patients to alter or repair a previous bariatric procedure.
-This may be necessary when an earlier procedure has resulted in too little or too much weight loss, or has resulted in complications.
-Whenever possible, our highly trained surgeons perform revision surgery laparoscopically in order to minimize incisions, discomfort and complications.
+At Weight Loss Institute of Arizona, we perform revision weight loss surgery for Phoenix, Tucson, Mesa, Tempe, Arrowhead and other patients to alter or repair a previous bariatric procedure.
+This may be necessary when an earlier procedure has resulted in too little or too much weight loss or has resulted in complications.
+Whenever possible, our highly trained surgeons perform revision surgery laparoscopically in order to minimize incisions, discomfort, and complications.

 The Facts About Revision Surgery

-It is estimated that approximately 5 to 10% of bariatric surgery patients will require a revision procedure at some point after their initial bariatric surgery.
+Some patients may require a revisional procedure at some point after their initial bariatric surgery.
 Weight loss surgery patients come to us for revision surgery if they experience complications from their initial surgery including:

 - Inadequate weight loss or excessive weight re-gain

 - Ulcers, LAP-BAND® displacement or other procedure-related complications

 In some cases, revision surgery may be part of a weight loss surgery plan.
 This is often the case with obese patients who must reach a healthier weight before they can safely undergo certain bariatric procedures.